-I won’t focus on naming the pipeline stages because this is different for every company and should be reflective of the buying process but I feel there are 6 areas that need to be contained within each stage that if well defined, reps can start to follow and follow consistently:
+I won’t focus on naming the pipeline stages because this is different for every company and should be reflective of the buying process, but there are six areas that need to be contained within each stage that if well defined, reps can start to follow and follow consistently:

-- Buyer Stage: the steps that your salespeople follow need to represent at what stage in their decision-making process the buyer is in.
-For example, Gave Demo (a typical stage in a normal sales process) can be relabelled, Product Evaluated because this is what the buyer is doing.
+- Buyer Stage: The steps that your salespeople follow need to represent the buyer’s decision-making process and what stage they’re at.
+Gave Demo (a typical stage in a normal sales process) can be relabelled, Product Evaluated because this is what the buyer is doing.

-- Who is involved: map out in your organization who is involved in what stage of the sales process.
+- Who is involved: Map out in your organisation who is involved in what stage of the sales process.
 Are there pre-sales engineers involved?
 Are your tech guys involved?
-When does Customer Success get introduced etc?
+When does Customer Success get introduced?
 Have a lead role and supporting role defined.

-- Customer Verifiable Outcomes: similar to the above, this is the Outcome of the stage and therefore how the deal can progress forward by satisfying this Outcome or Exit Criteria for this stage.
+- Customer Verifiable Outcomes: Similar to the above, this is the Outcome.
+How does the deal satisfy the Outcome or Exit Criteria for this stage?
 Exit criteria can be automated in your CRM and is a great way to improve your forecasting and deal hygiene.